> homepage

 Thorough Bass realization

 Each candidate admitted to the final round will be given a piece of music of the XVII or XVIII century, copy of an original print, for instrument or voice and thorough bass.
 The candidate will have 15 minutes, without instrument, to prepare the continuo-playing.
-The rehearsal with the soloist will be done in presence of the Jury.
+The rehearsal with the soloist, provided by the jury, will be done in presence of the Jury.

 Final Performance (open to the public)

-A programme of about 40 minutes of the candidate’s own choice, including a piece by a contemporary composer.
+A programme of about 40 minutes of the candidate’s own choice.
 The candidate may include in the programme one of the compositions performed in a previus round.

 The Jury may ask the candidates to perform only in part or to repeat one or several of the presented compositions.